richardsondx/saas-subscription-helper/README.md

 ### Helper Functions

-- `upgradeUserSubscription(email, newPriceId)`: Upgrade a user's subscription to a new plan
 - `cancelUserSubscription(email)`: Cancel a user's subscription
 - `fetchSubscription(email)`: Fetch a user's subscription details from Stripe
 - `changePlan(email, newPriceId)`: Change a user's subscription plan